grpnpraveen/Learning__PHP/README.md

 # Learning__PHP
 All the basics required for php
-Stepwise php learning files created
+Stepwise php learning files created follow them to learn basic of php.